jpmarshal/IntroBayesianWorkshop2025/README.md

 # BayesianWorkshop2025

-Click on '<> Code', and then 'Download Zip' to download all the lessons, data files and exercise solutions.
+Click on '<> Code', and then 'Download ZIP' to download all the lessons, data files and exercise solutions.